thycotic/ss-docs/ticketing-system-integration/manageengine-servicedesk/index.md

 ## Validating Ticket Status

-To validate tickets you will need to create a PowerShell script to retrieve and validate the ticket.
+You need to create a PowerShell script to retrieve and validate tickets.
 This integration assumes that the administrator will set the technician key for accessing ServiceDesk Plus in the script.
-This could easily be extended to pass in the key as an argument so that it can be managed from the Ticket System interface.
+This could easily be extended to pass in the key as an argument so that it can be managed from the ticket system interface.

 ```powershell
 $ticket = $args[0]